 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link, I earn a small commission, but it won’t cost you a penny more)!

-- Saw (An electric saw makes it easier, but we did our first stair renovation with a hacksaw)
+- Saw (An electric saw with a metal cutting blade makes it easier, but we did our first stair renovation with a hacksaw)

 - Drill with a wood paddle bit (Size will vary based on which balusters you choose.
 Ours was 7/8″)